under

 - It’s important to underscore the reason why this is happening. (underscore = point out; emphasize)

 - This group is so underrated.
 More people should be listening to their music.
+(The word “underrated” is currently very popular when describing performers and artists whom fans believe to be neglected by the media and audiences.)

 - You underline a word to emphasize it or draw attention to it.